shrmrf/shrmrf.github.io/_posts/2018-10-03-some-thoughts.md

 I'm also a big fan of having your CI/CD servers automated.
 Working on this, one-thing, one best-practice at a time!

 ### Conclusion
 This is all for today.
-But I have noticed that your enthusiasm for change is usually never reciprocated.
+But I have noticed that your enthusiasm for change is often never reciprocated.
 Keep chugging!
 I have been able to achieve some of the things I mentioned above but only after loads of frustration.
 I still see people having long-winded discussions on email threads though.
 Bad habits aren't easily lost.

 Skunkworks are healthy.
 I'm a proud revolutionary (for the better) from the underground.
-I hope I'll look back at these frustrations and be proud :)
+I hope I'll look back at these frustrations and be proud :) Get people around you that are as enthusiastic for change and march forth!